 Real Estate with Retained Life Interest: A gift of a remainder interest in real estate allows you to transfer ownership while retaining the right to live in your residence for the remainder of your life.
 An income tax reduction is available for a portion of the value of the real estate.
 It is also possible to convert the retained life interest to a stream of income.

-Giving to the OHSU Parkinson's Center of Oregon via these or other gift vehicles can give Hope to those with Parkinson's disease and at the same time avoid excessive taxes.
+Giving to the OHSU Parkinson Center via these or other gift vehicles can give Hope to those with Parkinson's disease and at the same time avoid excessive taxes.

 For more information, or to talk to a gift planner at OHSU foundation, please contact Lori Sweeney, Development Director, OHSU Brain Institute.
 Phone: 503 494-7455